statamic/docs/content/collections/docs/static-caching.md

 ## Server Rewrite Rules

 You will need to configure its rewrite rules when using full measure caching.
-Here are the rules for each of the most common types of servers.
+Here are the rules for each type of server.

 ### Apache